mhaack/mh-site/src/posts/2022-03-14-arlo-cameras-in-home-assistant.md

   - platform: Aarlo
 ```

 That is all you need, Aarlo will create a `camera.Aarlo_xyz` entity for each Arlo camera in your account.
-The naming pattern for all entities created by Aarlo is `component-type.Aarlo_lower_case_name_with_underscores`.
+The naming pattern for all entities created by Aarlo is `component-type.Aarlo lowercase name with underscores`.
 Sensors will use the same naming convention as well.

 Aarlo is very verbose cameras and sensors have a lot of detailed information and attributes.
 All camera & device details, configuration information, battery & charging details, environment sensors and last recordings and image snapshots are available.